ElizaKartchner/simon/README.md

 How to deploy to my production environment.
 ./deployFiles.sh -k <yourpemkey> -h <yourdomain> -s simon ./deployFiles.sh -k ~/keys/production.pem -h yourdomain.click -s simon

+# simon-html

+This deliverable demonstrates the use of basic HTML elements for structure, basic formatting, input, output, links, and drawing.